filetrust/Glasswall-Security-Policies/policies/underreview/Information Security Policy Guide.md

  Reporting
 ---------

--   The C shall keep the Board informed of the information security status of the organisation by means of regular reports and presentations.
+-   The CO shall keep the Board informed of the information security status of the organisation by means of regular reports and presentations.